Goalsum/TataruBook/docs/rate_of_return.md

 This type of transaction usually occurs when dividends are paid on stocks or funds, or when coupons are paid on bonds.
 For example, if account `A` is a Japanese stock, and account `B` is a Japanese Yen account that receives dividends, then if the above algorithm is still used, account `B` will have an inflow value of $$ 0 $$ for this transaction, which is not reasonable.

-To solve this problem, TataruBook does a special treatment: if one party of the transaction has an amount of change of $$ 0 $$, then the inflow and outflow values of both accounts are determined according to the type of asset and the amount of change of the other party (the amount of change of which is not $$ 0 $$).
+To solve this problem, TataruBook does a special treatment: if both accounts in a transaction contain standard asset, and one of the accounts has an amount of change of $$ 0 $$, then the inflow and outflow values of both accounts are determined according to the type of asset and the amount of change of the other party (the amount of change of which is not $$ 0 $$).
 In the example just given, the outflow value of account `A` and the inflow value of account `B` are both $$ 200 $$ multiplied by the price of the asset contained in account `B` on that day.
 This processing can be observed with the [share_trade_flows]({{ site.baseurl }}/tables_and_views.html#share_trade_flows) view.

 If you do need to accurately calculate the inflow and outflow values using instant prices, then you can split a single transaction into two transactions using an intermediate account: